Shin Saimdang: Death

+Along with Queen Munjeong, Jeong Nan-jeong, and Hwang Jin-yi, Shin Saimdang is considered one of the most significant women to live during this period of Korean history.

 Works

 In Joseon, women were discouraged from broadcasting their gifts and talents to the world after marriage.
 However, Saimdang was able to develop her talents in part because she had no brothers, so she was able to live at her home instead of her husband's, and because her father sought to select a son-in-law who would let Saimdang develop her skills as much as possible.

 Shin Saimdang's artwork is known for its delicate beauty; insects, flowers, butterflies, orchids, grapes, fish, and landscapes were some of her favorite themes.
 Approximately 40 paintings of ink and stonepaint colors remain, although it is believed that many others exist.

 Unfortunately, not much of her calligraphy remains, but her style was greatly praised in her time, with high-ranking officials and connoisseurs writing records of her work.
 The scholar Eo Suk-kwon of Myeongjong mentioned in his book Paegwan Japgi (패관잡기, 稗官雜記; "The Storyteller's Miscellany") that Saimdang's paintings of grapes and landscapes compared to those of the notable artist Ahn Gyeon.
 In 1868, upon admiring the work of Saimdang, the governor of Gangneung remarked that "Saimdang's calligraphy is thoughtfully written, with nobility and elegance, serenity and purity, filled with the lady's virtue".

 Her children also possessed artistic talent.
 For example, Yi U was so talented in the art that there is an anecdote that "He drew insects using muk, and then the chickens were chasing after it since it looked like real insects."
 Yi U was also talented in poetry.
 His brother Yi I said: "If Yi U concentrated in scholarship, he would be better than me."
 Shin Saimdang's eldest daughter, Yi Mae-chang, was also good at poetry and therefore known as "Little Shin Saimdang".